 One of the purposes of the Word of God is to equip us to be the overcomers that Christ died for us to be.
 In Romans 12:12 (NIV), the apostle Paul describes ways of living above our circumstances, no matter what we may be facing.
 He says: "Be joyful in hope, patient in affliction, faithful in prayer."

 "Be joyful in hope."
 This means that, no matter what is going on around us, and no matter where we are at the time, we are constantly looking ahead.
 The Living Bible translation says: "Be glad for all God is planning for you."
 As followers of Christ, we are never without hope.
 We know that even if our circumstances seem negative now, brighter days are up ahead for us.
 Why?
 Because God is a good God, and His love for us is everlasting and unfailing.
-The psalmist wrote: “Why are you downcast, O my soul?
-Why so disturbed within me?
-Put your hope in God, for I will yet praise Him, my Savior and my God."
-(Psalm 42:11 NIV) When our hope is in the Lord and His goodness, we will experience the supernatural joy that is our inheritance in Christ.
+The psalmist wrote: "But, O my soul, don't be discouraged.
+Don't be upset.
+Expect God to act!
+For I know that I shall again have plenty of reason to praise Him for all that He will do.
+He is my help!
+He is my God!
+(Psalm 42:11 TLB) When our hope is in the Lord and His goodness, we will experience the supernatural joy that is our inheritance in Christ.